Call us for a free quote at 800-937-8398

 When it comes to scorpions, you want the experts in scorpion control and removal that can do the job right.
 We have the right equipment, training and experience here at Western Exterminator to find where scorpions are hiding on your property, and we’ll recommend the most effective treatment to rid your home and property of scorpions.

-Western Exterminator Company has been striving for complete customer satisfaction for over 90 years y.
+Western Exterminator Company has been striving for complete customer satisfaction for over 100 years.
 Discover the peace of mind only Western can provide.
 Schedule a pest specialist visit online or call us today at 800-937-8398.